 Firstly, and most importantly, that all men are created equal.
 Not only that, we are endowed with certain rights by virtue of simply existing.
 These rights cannot be taken from us by any force in this world, save that we surrender them voluntarily.
 This, more than anything, has been America’s greatest strength and our greatest failing.
 We’ve not always gotten it right.
 The institutionalized deprivation of equality and rights has haunted us since before our nation was born, and the ghosts of those injustices still haunt us today.

 Nonetheless, the promise of universal freedom for everyone, regardless of the color of our skin, the gods we worship, who and how we love, or anything else that might potentially divide us, is a potent one.
 If we’ve not always been able to keep this promise, we’ve marched steadily onward towards it, making greater and greater strides with each passing day.
-We’ve a long way to go, but we’ve come even further, and that’s something worth celebrating.
+We have a long way to go, but we’ve come even further, and that’s something worth celebrating.

 The second promise is that there shall be a government bent towards protecting those rights, preserving those freedoms.
-As envisioned by the Founders, the goal of the government of the United States isn’t to chain her people to her, but to lift them up, and protect them from all who would seek to bind them.
+As envisioned by the Founders, the goal of the government of the United States isn’t to chain her people to her but to lift them up, and protect them from all who would seek to bind them.
 This is the very first mandate of the government, outlined in the document that announced our permanent separation from the tyranny of the British.
-It is a sacred trust, and one that it abrogates at its own peril.
+It is a sacred trust and one that it abrogates at its own peril.

 To protect the first two promises, the Founding Fathers included a third: when the government forgets its responsibility to maintain the rights and freedoms of its people, the people are mandated to alter or replace it as necessary.
-No other nation, up to that point, and damned few since, have placed such a burden on its people.
+No other nation, up to that point, and damned few since have placed such a burden on its people.

 This, truly, places the power in the hands of the American people, and with that power comes a burden unlike anything borne by any other people.
 Our rights are also our responsibilities.
 The sins of our leaders fall on all of us, in equal measure, if we fail to uphold our sacred duty to ourselves.